-It has two physical properties of considerable interest: its intense colour and its diamagnetism along with temperature-dependent weak paramagnetism.
+It has two physical properties of considerable interest: its intense colour and its weak temperature dependent paramagnetism.
 These can be explained by the use of molecular orbital theory which is beyond the present scope.

-The manganate and permanganate ions are tetrahedral; the π -bonding takes place by overlap of p orbitals of oxygen with d orbitals of manganese.
-The green manganate is paramagnetic because of one unpaired electron but the permanganate is diamagnetic due to the absence of unpaired electron.
+The manganate and permanganate ions are tetrahedral; the green manganate is paramagnetic with one unpaired electron but the permanganate is diamagnetic.